Greg Sage

 Greg Sage (born October 21, 1951) is an American songwriter, guitarist, and vocalist, regarded as an important influence on many punk rock and post-punk artists.
 Sage is best known as the principal songwriter and vocalist/guitarist of the influential Portland, Oregon-based band Wipers.

-Early years
+Early life

-Greg Sage was born in Portland, Oregon, on October 21, 1951.
+Sage was born in Portland, Oregon, on October 21, 1951.
 His involvement with music began with cutting records at home as an adolescent, due to his father being involved in the broadcast industry.
-Sage’s first instrument was bass guitar, because of the low tones that made larger grooves in the vinyl records due to slower modulations.
-Basses were harder to find and much more expensive when Sage was in grade school, so he used guitar instead.
+Sage’s first choice of instrument was bass guitar, because of the low tones that made larger grooves in the vinyl records due to slower modulations; but since basses were hard to find and very expensive when Sage was in grade school, he learned regular guitar instead.

 Sage has been involved in music professionally since the age of 17, when he worked on a full-length album by the professional wrestler Beauregarde (Beauregard, 1971; re-released 2004).
 After several years of playing and recording guitar, Sage founded Wipers in Portland in 1977.